 - Now circle any observations that another person would not immediately see as obvious.

-Consider what this silly exercise has to do with becoming a better writer.
+Consider what this silly exercise has to do with becoming a better writer or poet.
 What do the lists reveal?
 Were your observations mostly obvious or were you able to see things in new and interesting ways?
 Do you make things hard on yourself or is it easy to let the observations flow?
 How can over-thinking harm your writing?

-The authors of Discovering the Writer Within then write, “What makes familiar things worth writing about is that we are able to find a way to see them that makes them new, both for us and the people we write for.”
+The authors of Discovering the Writer Within note, “What makes familiar things worth writing about is that we are able to find a way to see them that makes them new, both for us and the people we write for.”
+Part of any writer’s duty is to remind ourselves to try to treat subjects in new ways.
+Simply churning out content without taking a unique perspective will mean a higher likelihood of failing to engage readers.

-It can be hard to make observations that go beyond the obvious.
+It can be hard to make observations that go beyond the obvious, or sometimes we’re just too plain stubborn to try thinking our writing is already perfect.
 To hasten the process, you will do the following:

 - Grab a camera and head outside.